 Type of Work

-Residential renovations are generally lower risk than new builds, multi-storey construction, or commercial fitouts.
-Structural work, demolition, and work at height attract higher premiums due to increased risk.
+Residential renovations and carpentry carry lower risk than new home builds, multi-storey construction, or commercial fitouts.
+Structural work, demolition, and work at height attract higher premiums due to elevated injury and damage risk.

 💰